OM0126/kubernetes-web-app/README.md

 A healthy cluster should show:

-host: Running
-kubelet: Running
-apiserver: Running
-kubeconfig: Configured
+host: Runningkubelet: Runningapiserver: Runningkubeconfig: Configured

 Check the Kubernetes node: